ustunb/risk-slim/README.md

 - Python 3.5+
 - CPLEX 12.6+

-The code may still work with older versions of Python and CPLEX, but this will not be tested or supported.
-If you're hesitant about switching to Python 3, check out this [migration guide](https://github.com/arogozhnikov/python3_with_pleasure)
+The code may work with older versions of Python and CPLEX, but this will not be supported.

 #### CPLEX